greenelab/phenoplier_manuscript/manuscript.md

 First, for each lipid-altering gene-set, we assessed the genes' effects on all phenotypes by adding their $p$-values (transformed to $z$-scores) and obtaining a ranked list of traits.
-The top associated traits for genes in the decreasing-lipids gene-set were highly relevant to lipid levels, such as hypertension, diastolic and systolic blood pressure, and vascular diseases, including also asthma and lung function (Supplementary Table @tbl:sup:single_genes:lipids_decreasing:top_traits).
+The top associated traits for genes in the decreasing-lipids gene-set were highly relevant to lipid levels, such as hypertension, diastolic and systolic blood pressure, and vascular diseases, also including asthma and lung function (Supplementary Table @tbl:sup:single_genes:lipids_decreasing:top_traits).
 We performed the same operation for our LV-based approach by considering 24 LVs nominally enriched (unadjusted $p$-value < 0.05) with the decreasing-lipids gene-set by using Fast Gene Set Enrichment Analysis (FGSEA) [@doi:10.1101/060012].
-In this case, we also found lipids-related traits among the top 25, including hypertension, blood pressure, cardiometabolic diseases like atherosclerosis, and celiac disease (Supplementary Table @tbl:sup:modules:lipids_decreasing:top_traits).
+In this case, we also found lipid-related traits among the top 25, including hypertension, blood pressure, cardiometabolic diseases like atherosclerosis, and celiac disease (Supplementary Table @tbl:sup:modules:lipids_decreasing:top_traits).

 ![
-**Tissues and traits associated with a gene module related to lipids metabolism (LV246).**
+**Tissues and traits associated with a gene module related to lipid metabolism (LV246).**
 <!--  -->
 **a)** Top cell types/tissues where genes in LV246 are expressed on.
 Values in the $y$-axis come from matrix $\mathbf{B}$ in the MultiPLIER models (Figure @fig:entire_process a).
 In the $x$-axis, cell types/tissues are sorted by the maximum value.
 <!--  -->
-**b)** Gene-trait associations (S-MultiXcan; thresholded at -log($p$)=10) and colocalization probability (fastENLOC) for the top traits in LV246.
+**b)** Gene-trait associations (S-MultiXcan; threshold at -log($p$)=10) and colocalization probability (fastENLOC) for the top traits in LV246.
 The top 40 genes in LV246 are shown, sorted by their module weight, from largest (top gene *SCD*) to smallest (gene *FAR2*);
 *DGAT2* and *ACACA*, in bold, are two of the six high-confidence genes in the increasing-lipids gene set from our HepG2 CRISPR analyses.
 <!--  -->